yeojz/react-unhook/README.md

 These examples are adopted from React's official docs on hooks. i.e. [https://reactjs.org/docs/hooks-effect.html](https://reactjs.org/docs/hooks-effect.html)

-The unhook examples makes use of `withState` from `recompose` to keep the code style closer to the `hooks` examples.
+The unhook examples makes use of `withState` HOC to keep the code style closer to the `hooks` examples.
 You can easily manage your state using a normal class.

+These examples are also available at [http://yeojz.github.io/react-unhook](http://yeojz.github.io/react-unhook)

 ### Effects Without Cleanup